chaynHQ/bloom-backend/docs/local-development.md

 Bloom's backend is containerized and can be run solely in Docker - both the PostgreSQL database and NestJS app.
 This uses the least resources on your computer.
 To run the backend locally, make sure your system has Docker installed - you may need Docker Desktop if using a Mac or Windows.

-First, make sure the Docker app is running (just open the app).
-Then run
+First, make sure the Docker app is running.
+Then run:

 ```bash
 docker-compose up